 You cannot roll over a taxable distribution to a designated Roth account in another employer's plan.
-However, you can convert the taxable distribution into a designated Roth account in the distributing Plan.
+However, you can convert the taxable distribution into a designated Roth account in the distribution Plan.

-- If you roll over the taxable account to a designated Roth account in the same Plan, the amount rolled over (reduced by any after-tax amounts directly rolled over) will be taxed.
-However, the 10% additional income tax for early distributions will not apply (unless you take the amount rolled over out of the designated Roth account within the 5-year period that begins on January 1st of the year of the rollover). - If you roll over taxable account to a designated Roth account in the same Plan, later payments from the designated Roth account that are qualified distributions will not be taxed (including earnings after the rollover).
+If you roll over the taxable account to a designated Roth account in the same Plan, the amount rolled over (reduced by any after-tax amounts directly rolled over) will be taxed.
+However, the 10% federal early withdrawal penalty will not apply (unless you take the amount rolled over out of the designated Roth account within the 5-year period that begins on January 1 of the year of the rollover).

+If you roll over taxable account to a designated Roth account in the same Plan, later payments from the designated Roth account that are qualified distributions will not be taxed (including earnings after the rollover).
 A qualified distribution from a designated Roth account is a payment made both after you attain age 591⁄2 (or after your death or disability) and after you have had a designated Roth account in the Plan for a period of at least 5 years.
-The 5-year period described in the preceding sentence begins on January 1st of the year your first contribution was made to the designated Roth account.
-However, if you made a direct rollover to a designated Roth account in the Plan from a designated Roth account in a plan of another employer, the 5-year period begins on January 1st of the year your first contribution was made to the designated Roth account in the Plan or, if earlier, to the designated Roth account in the plan of the other employer.
+The 5-year period described in the preceding sentence begins on January 1 of the year your first contribution was made to the designated Roth account.
+However, if you made a direct rollover to a designated Roth account in the Plan from a designated Roth account in a plan of another employer, the 5-year period begins on January 1 of the year your first contribution was made to the designated Roth account in the Plan or, if earlier, to the designated Roth account in the plan of the other employer.
 Payments from the designated Roth account that are not qualified distributions will be taxed to the extent allocable to earnings after the rollover, including the 10% additional income tax on early distributions (unless an exception applies).

-With respect to taxable years beginning after 2023, you do not have to take required minimum distributions from a designated Roth account during your lifetime. - If the Plan permits an in-plan Roth direct rollover option for amounts that are not otherwise distributable under the terms of the Plan, the Plan is not required to permit any other rollover or distribution options of such amounts.
+If the Plan permits an in-plan Roth direct rollover option for amounts that are not otherwise distributable under the terms of the Plan, the Plan is not required to permit any other rollover or distribution options of such amounts.
 For more information, please contact your Plan administrator.